tobinjt/johntobin.ie/content/blog/Checking_external_links.md

 I ran linkchecker like this for a month or so, but after the initial cleanup where I fixed some broken links it was too noisy - there are temporary failures frequently enough that the signal-to-noise ratio was very low.
-Some sites consistently fail, e.g. Wikipedia and Amazon , and consistent failures can easily be excluded with `--ignore-url=//en.wikipedia.org`, but most failures are transient.
-(Wikipedia and Amazon block the default linkchecker `User-Agent`, setting the `User-Agent` to match Chrome fixes them.)  linkchecker supports a simple output format of `failure_count URL` that is updated on each run, but the counters are never reset and it doesn't track *when* the failures occurred so the signal-to-noise ratio for alerts from that would decline over time.
+Some sites consistently fail, e.g. Wikipedia and Amazon, and consistent failures can easily be excluded with `--ignore-url=//en.wikipedia.org`, but most failures are transient.
+(Wikipedia and Amazon block the default linkchecker `User-Agent`, setting the `User-Agent` to match Chrome's `Usr-Agent` fixes them.)  linkchecker supports a simple output format of `failure_count URL` that is updated on each run, but the counters are never reset and it doesn't track *when* the failures occurred so the signal-to-noise ratio for alerts from that would decline over time.

 I decided to write a wrapper to post-process the results and only warn about URLs that fail multiple times in a short period.
 Happily linkchecker supports